jakewiseberg/ftc_app/frlibs/src/main/java/org/fawkesbots/rc/vendetta/readme.md

 The gyro is still buggy.
 GyroTest.java under tests contains a working example.
 In this example, -30 degrees is left.
 270 degrees is right. -70 is 180 degrees.
 0 is home.
 I do not know why this is.
 Make sure to steady the phone when using this.
-Reboot if your values are jumpy.
+Reboot if your values are jumpy.2